5 Must See Temples in Chiang Rai: the Jewels of Northern Thailand

 The Remarkable Black House: Baan Dam

-The Black House: Some visitors think the Black house is a temple, but it is in fact an art museum!
-Known in Thai as Baan Dam, the Black House is a series of intriguing, and slightly eerie constructions scattered across a lush garden, displaying a vast collection of animal relics and eccentric artwork.
+Some visitors think the Black House is a temple, but it is in fact an art museum!
+The Black House, known in Thai as Baan Dam, is a series of intriguing and slightly eerie constructions scattered across a lush garden, displaying a vast collection of animal relics and eccentric artwork.

-The Black House art museum stands in stark contrast to Chiang Rai’s ornate temples.
-It’s the brainchild of renowned Thai artist Thawan Duchanee, whose work often delves into darker, more mystical themes.
+The Black House art museum, the creation of renowned Thai artist Thawan Duchanee, stands in stark contrast to Chiang Rai’s ornate temples.
+Duchanee’s work often delves into darker, more mystical themes.

-A visit here offers a refreshing break from the traditional sightseeing trail, offering a window into the unique mind of one of Thailand’s most celebrated artists.
+A visit here offers a refreshing break from the traditional sightseeing trail and a window into the unique mind of one of Thailand’s most celebrated artists.

 Exploring the vast array of structures across the grounds, you’ll discover a collection that spans decades and cultures, including antiques and sculptures from Thailand, Indonesia, Africa, and beyond.